envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

     ![](/images/ss_scematic2.png)

     And Now we're done with the schematic.
-This is a very simple schematic because the Teensy handles all of our power conditioning, USB connection, and clocking.
+This is a very simple schematic; we don't need to add a lot of components because the Teensy handles all of our power conditioning, USB connection, and clocking.
 All we've really done is enable easy connections between our keys, the multiplexer, and the Teensy.
 Next we create the PCB layout.

 <!--EndFragment-->